We may receive compensation when you click on links to products from our partners.

 Explore Career Paths

-By the time you’ve earned qualifications like the CELTA, Delta, and MA in TESOL, you’ll also most likely have at least a few years of classroom experience.
-You’ll be ready to either choose a different TESOL career path or look for full-time TESOL positions at home or abroad.
+By the time you earn qualifications such as the CELTA, Delta, and MA in TESOL, you will likely have gained a few years of valuable classroom experience.
+At this point, you will be ready to explore different TESOL career paths, or search for full-time TESOL positions either at home or abroad.

-There are many career paths open to TESOL professionals, especially those with advanced degrees.
-If you want to stay in the classroom but need a higher salary and more professional support, you can qualify for a full-time teaching job at one of the many international schools that hire full-time teachers.
-With a master’s degree, you may even qualify to teach at the university level, although you’ll most likely need to earn a doctorate in the field if you want a career in academia.
+TESOL professionals with advanced degrees have many career paths open to them.
+If you prefer to remain in the classroom but require a higher salary and more professional support, you can qualify for a full-time teaching job at one of the numerous international schools that hire full-time teachers.
+With a master’s degree, you may even be eligible to teach at the university level, although pursuing a doctorate in the field would likely be necessary if you wish to pursue an academic career.

 If you’re ready to get out of the classroom or simply want to take your career in a new direction, you can move into language school administration, which is a popular choice for TESOL professionals who want to advance in the field.
 Training other up-and-coming TESOL professionals is also a popular choice; you can teach CELTA, Delta or other TESOL qualification classes and administer tests.